girish946/lithographer/README.md

 ./src-tauri/target/release/bundle/appimage/lithographer_0.1.0_amd64.AppImage
 ```

-The AppImage includes a post-build Wayland compatibility hook (see [`docs/tauri-2-appimage-wayland-fix.md`](docs/tauri-2-appimage-wayland-fix.md)).
+The AppImage includes a post-build Wayland compatibility hook (`src-tauri/scripts/patch-appimage-wayland.sh` injects `src-tauri/appimage/apprun-wayland-compat.sh`).
 On some setups the `.deb` package is more reliable because it uses system WebKitGTK.

 ### Windows